muratk5n/thirdwave/en/2011/02/bureucracy.md

 Powershift, Alvin Toffler

-Everyone hates a bureaucrat.

-For a long time businessmen maintained the myth that bureaucracy was a disease of government.
+For a long time businessmen maintained the myth that bureaucracy was a [thing] of government.
 Civil servants were called lazy, parasitic, and surly, while business executives were pictured as dynamic, productive, and eager to please the customer.
 Yet bureaucracy is just as rampant in business as in the public sector.
 Indeed, many of the world's